msaad1311/sandip15/README.md

 [![views](http://hits.dwyl.com/sandip15/sandip15.svg)](http://hits.dwyl.com/sandip15/sandip15)

 ### Thanks for stopping by! 🤩 &nbsp;
 Hey guys!
-I am a highly passionate and self-disciplined **full-stack web developer** with a diverse experience of working ranging from a small startup to a big telecommunication company.
+I am a highly passionate **full-stack web developer** with a diverse experience of working ranging from a small startup to a big telecommunication company.
 There is probably nothing more exciting for me than to realize that “Ahaa moment” whenever I can figure out the solution to some interesting problems that I come across during building different software or applications 💻.
 I recently graduated with a master’s degree in **Software engineering** 🎓  from Tongji University 🏛.
 I always enjoy meeting new people and hearing about their perspectives about how different things work 🤓.
 Please don’t hesitate to reach out if you want to share thoughts about emerging tech, creating smart software products or photography.

 ### My technical stack: